 State of Hawaii

-Your Committees on Transportation, Military Affairs and Government Operations and Water, Land, Energy and Environment, to which was referred S.C.R.
+Your Committees on Commerce, Consumer Protection, and Health and Education, to which was referred S.C.R.
 No. 44 entitled:

 beg leave to report as follows:

-As affirmed by the records of votes of the members of your Committees on Transportation, Military Affairs and Government Operations and Water, Land, Energy and Environment that are attached to this report, your Committees concur with the intent and purpose of S.C.R.
-No. 44, as amended herein, and recommend its adoption in the form attached hereto as S.C.R.
+As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Education that are attached to this report, your Committees concur with the intent and purpose of S.C.R.
+No. 44, as amended herein, and recommend that it be referred to your Committee on Ways and Means, in the form attached hereto as S.C.R.
 No. 44, S.D.
 1.